How to Stop a Dog from Begging

 Understand the principles of dog behavior

-Dogs are fairly simple creatures.
-If any of their actions leads to a reward, they will repeat this action in anticipation of the next reward.
-If certain actions do not lead to a reward, the dog has no reason to repeat them.
+Dogs are relatively simple creatures.
+If any of their actions leads to a reward, they will repeat this action in anticipation of the next award.
+If specific actions do not lead to a bonus, the dog has no reason to repeat them.

 If you treat or pat a dog during such actions, you are thereby encouraging it to repeat this behavior.
-A common form of encouragement is a treat, but throwing a ball to a dog or other form of attention is also a form of positive encouragement.
+A common form of encouragement is a treat, but throwing a ball to a dog or other type of attention is a form of positive support.

 Some dogs only need a couple of rewards to practice begging.
-Weaning from a bad habit boils down to the exclusion of rewards, but this can be quite a difficult task.
+Weaning from a lousy habit boils down to the exclusion of awards, but this can be quite difficult.

 Do not treat your dog while you are having a meal

-The most basic and important step in weaning a dog from a negative begging skill is to stop giving it treats at the table.
+The most basic and essential step in weaning a dog from a negative begging skill is to stop giving it treats at the table.

 Refusing to show any attention to the dog at the table is critical to preventing begging and getting rid of an existing problem.
 No matter how loud the dog barks and whines, or looks pityingly at you when you eat at the table, do not give it treats.